We'll get you moving

 More detailed structural surveys are also available.
 A structural survey will provide a full detailed report on the soundness of the structure of the property and you may want to consider this type of survey if the property you are purchasing is old or of a non-standard construction.
 In such cases your lender would still require a mortgage valuation to be completed for mortgage purposes so you may be liable for the cost of both the valuation and the survey.

-Legal fees: You will need to appoint a solicitor or licensed conveyancer when buying your home.
+You will need to appoint a solicitor or licensed conveyancer when buying your home.
 They will complete all the legal work for you.
 You should always get quotes first and check what work they will do for you.
+While these fees are set by each individual conveyancer, they are typically between £1,000 - £1,800.

 Types of repayment